Become the best outsourcing partners with these recommendations

 Choosing outosoucing partners for your project

-There are a lot of resources out there for finding nearshore partners.
+There are a lot of resources out there for finding outsourcing partners.
 Make sure you go through a solid vetting process, or work with a company with an excellent hiring process.

 A PO can make or break your project